openbmc/openbmc/poky/documentation/kernel-dev/maint-appx.rst

    kernel versions (e.g. "yocto-4.12", "yocto-4.10", "yocto-4.9", and so forth).

-Once you have checked out and switched to appropriate branches, you can see a snapshot of all the kernel source files used to used to build that particular Yocto Linux kernel for a particular board.
+Once you have checked out and switched to appropriate branches, you can see a snapshot of all the kernel source files used to build that particular Yocto Linux kernel for a particular board.

 To see the features and configurations for a particular Yocto Linux